dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 Prior to using Prometheus, it needs basic configuring.
 Thus, we need to create a configuration file named `prometheus.yml`

+> **Note**
+>
-**Note:** The configuration file of Prometheus is written in YAML which strictly forbids to use tabs.
+> The configuration file of Prometheus is written in YAML which strictly forbids to use tabs.
 If your file is incorrectly formatted, Prometheus will not start.
 Be careful when you edit it.

 Prometheus’ configuration file is divided into three parts: `global`, `rule_files`, and `scrape_configs`.